Anastasia Pavlyuchenkova: 2011: Two major quarterfinals

 Pavlyuchenkova had a dismal grass-court campaign, dropping her opening match in Eastbourne to Bojana Jovanovski and falling in the second round of the Wimbledon Championships to Nadia Petrova in straight sets.
 Nevertheless, she hit her career-high ranking of world No. 13 after the conclusion of Wimbledon.
 She then competed at the Baku Cup but crashed out to Galina Voskoboeva in the quarterfinals, hitting a bizarre 27 double faults in the process.

 After opening round losses in Toronto and Cincinnati to María José Martínez Sánchez and Flavia Pennetta, respectively, Pavlyuchenkova advanced to the quarterfinals at the New Haven Open where she lost to Li Na.
 At the US Open, Pavlyuchenkova was the 17th seed and defeated Anna Tatishvili, Petra Martić and Janković to reach the fourth round.
 There, she avenged her earlier two losses to Schiavone to cruise into her second Grand Slam quarterfinal where she lost to eventual runner-up Serena Williams, in straight sets.
 At Tokyo, she overcame Arantxa Rus in the first round but was then upset by Vania King in the following round in straight sets.

 Pavlyuchenkova suffered an early exit at the Pan Pacific Open in the hands of Vania King but rebounded well to reach the quarterfinals of the China Open.
 There, she lost to ninth seed Andrea Petkovic in straight sets.
-At the Generali Ladies Linz, she beat Anabel Medina Garrigues before falling to qualifier Sorana Cîrstea in the second round.
+At the Ladies Linz she beat Anabel Medina Garrigues, before falling to qualifier Sorana Cîrstea in the second round.
 In Luxembourg, Pavlyuchenkova suffered a shocking loss to Rebecca Marino in the first round.
 In the Fed Cup final, the Russian team faced the team of the Czech Republic.
 Despite winning her only singles rubber against Lucie Šafářová in straight sets, the Russian team came up short in the end when they lost the decisive doubles match.
 Pavlyuchenkova ended 2011 at world No. 16, her first ever top-20 finish to a season.